 Melbourne is internationally renowned for its street art, but most of the good stuff is hidden in the city’s nooks and crannies.
-Here’s the lowdown on where to find it and what to look for – read it before you map your visit with the street art walking guide.
+Read our lowdown on where to find it and what to look for, and then map out your next visit with our street art walking guide.
 And be quick!
 The art of the street is always changing.

 Named after the legendary Oz rock band, AC/DC Lane is a nexus for music and street art.
-Murals of AC/DC’s Malcolm Young are among this outdoor gallery’s highlights, but the new Bon Scott tribute is the crowning glory.
-Since March, Mike Makatron’s 3D sculpture of Acadaca’s former lead singer has been bursting through the wall and into the laneway.
-This rock den is one of the best places in town to catch a band, or just have a drink.
+Marvel at murals of AC/DC’s Malcolm Young in this super cool outdoor gallery.
+We reckon the crowning glory is Mike Makatron’s 3D sculpture of Bon Scott bursting through the wall and into the laneway.
+This rock den is one of the best places in town to catch a band, or have a drink.
 Hungry?
 Try Pastuso or Tonka Bar & Restaurant.

-The eponymous watering hole that launched Melbourne’s cool laneway bar revolution may be gone, but Meyers Place is otherwise better than ever.
-One of four thoroughfares transformed by the city’s Green Your Laneway pilot program, it’s now home to a Mike Makatron mural.
+The iconic watering hole that launched Melbourne’s cool laneway bar revolution might be gone, but Meyers Place is better than ever.
+One of four thoroughfares transformed by our Green Your Laneway program, it’s now home to a Mike Makatron mural.
 Admire his beautiful urban jungle, then enjoy city views and a brew at Loop Roof.

 Big murals cover this lane’s walls, but none are bigger than Steen Jones’ towering tribute to Melbourne.
 This bold design of roses and a butterfly looks like the wall has got itself a tattoo in honour of the city.
 On a much smaller scale, there’s also one of the last Banksy rats, which used to lurk all over the CBD.
 If you like dumplings (who doesn’t!), try Lee Ho Fook’s classy new-style Chinese.